stoplightio/spectral/docs/guides/4-custom-rulesets.md

 If you'd like to make sure your APIs are consistent and high quality before they've even built, create a ruleset with rules that define how URLs should work, what security schemes are appropriate, or what error formats should be used.
 Read our article _[Six Things You Should Include in Your API Style Guide](https://blog.stoplight.io/six-things-you-should-include-in-your-api-style-guide?utm_source=github&utm_medium=spectral&utm_campaign=docs)._

-Or you can create a custom ruleset to make sure your Jekyll or Gatsby custom data is vaid.
+Or you can create a custom ruleset to make sure your Jekyll or Gatsby custom data is valid.
 Whatever you want to do, to start with you'll need to create some rules.

 ## Adding Rules